quadram-institute-bioscience/tatajuba/README.md

 As mentioned, this software is still under development; in particular the conda/singularity/docker versions might be outdated.
 Here is a list of common pitfalls.

-* tatajuba relies on OpenMP 4.5, which is supported [on GCC6 or newer](https://www.openmp.org/resources/openmp-compilers-tools/).
+* Tatajuba relies on OpenMP 4.5, which is supported [on GCC6 or newer](https://www.openmp.org/resources/openmp-compilers-tools/).
   This means that [even the conda version might fail if your system library is older than that ](https://stackoverflow.com/questions/62098781/is-it-possible-to-use-a-different-gcc-version-inside-a-conda-environment#comment109969669_62098781).
 * We have tested it exclusively on linux systems, and making it more portable to Mac or Windows is not a priority.
-* the program will refuse to run on only one sample (since it compares differences between samples).
-However, it will run if more samples are given but only one has mapped HTs &mdash; in practice, equivalent to running on one sample since it discards samples without any HTs mapped to the reference.
-In this case the program will fail at the very end (you may have some output).
-I am treating this as a bug.
+* The program will run even with only one sample, but we do not condone such usage.
+Its main usage is to compare differences between samples.
+  If several samples are given but only one has quality HTs mapped, tatajuba will report only about this one sample.
+  It discards samples without any qualty HTs mapped to the reference (quality means observed in depth, on both strands).
+  The results may be of limited utility in such cases.
 * The program should produce error messages; however I've seen it failing without notice.
 One particular case is when it runs out of memory (it is killed by the system).
-It needs at least 8GB of memory.
+It needs at least 8GB of memory, and it's not unusual to need a machine with more than 16GB or 32GB.
-* The files `selected_tracts_{annotated/unknown}.tsv` are being used for debug purposes, but will be soon replaced by a more useful `per_sample`-like file.
+* The files `selected_tracts_{annotated/unknown}.tsv` are being used for debug purposes and are not for final consumption.
   In particular the locations do not correspond to the `tract_id` locations &mdash; if you currently want to use these files, please use the `tract_id` for mapping to the correct locations (available in files `per_sample*` or `tract_llist.tsv`).
-* As of 2020.08.01, the conda/singularity versions (1.0.3) use a lot of memory.
-This has been fixed if you use the source code.
+* Versions 1.0.3 and older use a lot of memory, and may take forever on some datasets.
+This has been fixed in version v1.0.4 (available on conda), please upgrade to it.

 Please use github [to report any issues](https://github.com/quadram-institute-bioscience/tatajuba/issues), and to see which issues are being addressed.